Health and Nature Liaisons

 There is a significant body of evidence that children who spend time in nature each week enjoy significant physical, emotional and cognitive benefits.
 TCiNN will direct the work of three Community Health and Nature Liaisons to engage community leaders, along with TCiNN Partners, to identify and address the barriers to participating in outdoor play and learning.

-The Health and Nature Liaison will be responsible for promoting the health benefits of time outside with local health departments, school administrators and teachers, and community members.
-They will identify community leaders and build partnerships and alliances to elevate the use of time in nature as a health strategy.
+The Health and Nature Liaisons promote the health benefits of time outside with local health departments, school administrators and teachers, and community members.

-We have three Health and Nature Liaison's Serving in three metro areas in Texas:
+We have three Health and Nature Liaison's Serving in three areas in Texas:

 - Rio Grande Valley